kiahamedi/medadfeshari/README.md

 ```

 # Online
-> The is online on domain : http://medadfeshari.ir
+> This site is online on domain : http://medadfeshari.ir

 # Chatroom
 > If you need chatroom, see this repository : https://github.com/kiahamedi/node-chat-app